 The OpenFlow Queue is an instance of an OpenFlow resource.
 It contains list of queue properties.
 The OpenFlow Queue is a logical context which represents a queue as described in the OpenFlow protocol specification.

 UML Diagram

 Figure 12: Data Model Diagram for an OpenFlow Queue

-XML Schema